-The spring and summer seasons bring us warmer weather and the chance to enjoy outdoor activities.
+The summer seasons bring us warmer weather and the chance to enjoy outdoor activities.
 However, it’s also the perfect time for mosquitoes to thrive.
 Here’s what you need to know about mosquitoes including how long they live and how you can prevent them.

 How long do mosquitoes live?

 The life span of a mosquito ultimately depends on the species.
 According to the Environmental Protection Agency, it takes approximately anywhere from four days to a month for a mosquito to become an adult.
 Once they’re an adult, they can survive between two weeks to two months depending on their habitat and the weather conditions.

 Mosquitoes develop through four different forms during their life cycle: egg, larva, pupa and adult.